multitudes/42-minishell/README.md

 - Our shell should also have a working history.

 ## Context free grammar

-I really liked the explanation of context-free grammar in the book Crafting Interpreters.
-Looking in chapter 4 of the book, it explains that the first step is scanning.
+I really liked the explanation of context-free grammar in the book Crafting Interpreters by Rob Nystrom.
+Looking in chapter 4 of the book, he explains that the first step is scanning.

 > Scanning is a good starting point for us too because the code isn’t very hard—pretty much a switch statement with delusions of grandeur.